- Home

 9. Instant frozen berry yoghurt

-This instant frozen berry yoghurt recipe from BBC Good Food can make a healthy and delicious way to satisfy your sweet tooth and requires only three ingredients to make: mixed berries, honey, and low or 0% fat Greek yoghurt.
+This instant frozen berry yoghurt recipe from BBC Good Food is a healthy and delicious way to satisfy your sweet tooth.
+Plus, it uses just three ingredients: mixed berries, honey, and low or 0% fat Greek yoghurt.

 Greek yoghurt is high in calcium, which is important for building and maintaining strong bones and muscles – and is also packed with probiotics, which promote gut health.